chronoDave/NitoriJS/README.md

 node main.js
 ```
 ## Components / plugins
 NitoriJS works on a component / plugin system.
-Components are neccesary and cannot be removed, but can be added, whilst plugins can both be added and removed.
+Components are necessary and cannot be removed, but can be added, whilst plugins can both be added and removed.
 #### Adding plugins
 For NitoriJS to detect plugins, all plugins must have a main .js file located in the plugins folder.
 #### Creating plugins